ShardulDave/ImageQuantization_type_2/readme.txt

-Implemented the routine.
+# Image_Quantization2

+## Features

-It calculates the motion vectors based on the block size and the search window.
+* It calculates the motion vectors based on the block size and the search window.

-The input is reference image, target image, block size and search window.
+## Input

+* Reference Image
+* Target Image
+* Block Size
+* Search Window

+## Output

-The output is a mv.txt file which contains motion vectors for all the blocks.
+* mv.txt file-contains motion vectors for all the blocks